Loss of Sight & Eye Injury Solicitors — Scotland

 Eye and loss of sight injury claims

-As well as providing financial security from the potential impact of sight loss on your capability to work, eye injury compensation claims can also help you and your family with specialist care costs, medical treatment, and support as you adjust to the ramifications of the traumatic eye injury.
+At Watermans, our eye injury lawyers can help you claim compensation that covers a range of circumstances.
+These include specialist care costs, medical treatment, and support as you adjust to the ramifications of the eye injury.

-• Chemical burns – Exposure to harmful chemicals, whether in the workplace or at home, can lead to serious eye injuries.
-Chemical burns can cause permanent damage to the eye’s surface and internal structures.
+• Chemical burns: Exposure to harmful chemicals can cause permanent damage to the eye’s surface, eye socket, and internal structures.

-Even if your eye injury doesn’t fall into one of these common categories, our experienced solicitors are still here to help.
-Our goal is to make the claims process as simple and stress-free as possible, so you can focus on what matters most — your health and recovery.
+Even if your eye injury doesn’t fall into one of these common categories, our experienced personal injury lawyers are still here to help.
+Our goal is to make eye injury compensation claims simple and stress-free, so you can focus on your health and recovery.

 Making a Claim

-• that person owed you a duty of care
+• The responsible party owes you a duty of care

 How do I make a loss of sight or eye injury claim?